gerritdevriese/kzones/README.md

 The polling rate is the amount of time between each zone check when dragging a window.
 The default is 100ms, a faster polling rate is more accurate but will use more CPU.
 You can change this to your liking.

-#### Debug mode
+#### Debugging

-When debug mode is enabled, the script will log more information and show extra information in the overlay.
+Here you can enable logging or turn on the debug overlay.

 ## Shortcuts